Brian R. Martinotti: Biography

+Martinotti was born in 1961.
+His mother was a librarian and his father, Raymond, was a construction worker.

-Martinotti was born in 1961 and received a Bachelor of Science degree in 1983 from Fordham University.
+He received a Bachelor of Science degree in 1983 from Fordham University.
 He received a Juris Doctor, cum laude, in 1986 from Seton Hall University School of Law.
 He began his legal career by serving as a law clerk to Judge Roger M. Kahn of the New Jersey Tax Court.
 From 1987 to 2002, he served at the law firm of Beattie Padovano, LLC., and was elevated to partner in 1994.
 Concurrently with his private practice, he served as a council member for the Borough of Cliffside Park and also served other towns in various roles as municipal public defender, prosecutor and tax attorney.
 From 2002–2016, he served as a Judge of the Superior Court of New Jersey, where he served in the civil division and was one of the state's three multi-county litigation judges handling mass torts.
 During his tenure on the state bench, he was assigned to preside over the special environmental, affordable housing and family law dockets.